dpuiu/MitoHPC/README.md

 #### generate input file  ####
     find bams/ -name "*bam" > in.txt
+    ... or
+    find crams/ -name "*cram" > in.txt

 #### split input file (optional; Ex: sets of 100) ####
     split -d -a 1 --numeric=1 -l 100 in.txt  in. --additional-suffix=.txt